John Singer Sargent

 There is a limited amount of ticktes for each time slot.
 When buying tickets, you can also purchase the John singer Sargent exhibition catalogue.
 Pick it up at the exhibition entrance when you visit the museum.

 Any remaining tickets are sold on site at the museum.
 Payment by creditcards only.

 Bring a friend to the exhibition.
 All afternoons, from 15:00, you can purchase two exhibition tickets for the price of one, 150 kr.
 This offer is valid until January 13, 2019, and exclusively when purchasing tickets on site at the museum.

 Nationalmuseum does not repurchase exhibition tickets.
 Tickets can be rebooked, to a new date or time slot, via our booking system on the website.

-This exhibition will be possible thanks to the generous support of the Terra Foundation for American Art.
+This exhibition was made possible thanks to the generous support of the Terra Foundation for American Art.